crimsonmagick/cosc-522-project-1/README.md

 5. TFA Server
     * `./tfa_server`

+As per specs, only the clients can be interacted with directly.
+The server sessions will only have reactive output.

 ### Generating a public/private key pair
 Optionally use the `rsa_generate` program to generate the private/public key pair:

 ```
+./rsa_generate
+publicKey=17, privateKey=470713419953, modulus=1000268017667
+timestamp=1762552703, encrypted=919744651290, decrypted=1762552703
+Encryption/decryption success!
 ```

-As per specs, only the clients can be interacted with directly.
-The server sessions will only have reactive output.
+Currently, the generation is hardcoded, so running this program is optional.
+You can directly use `17` as your public key and `470713419953` for your private key without running the generation program.

+Note that the modulus is also currently hard-coded.

 ## Project Structure